The Importance of Testosterone for Women's Health

 Why Testosterone Matters for Women

 Though it’s often labeled the “male hormone,” testosterone is a key player in women’s health too.
-Women produce testosterone in their ovaries and adrenal glands, and while the levels are lower than in men, the effects are just as powerful.
+Women produce testosterone in their ovaries and adrenal glands.
+While the levels are lower than in men, the effects are just as powerful.
+Testosterone helps regulate:

 Libido and arousal